Clarity logoClarity logoClarity

 Two-income households frequently underwithhold because each employer withholds as if its paycheck is the only income.
 If you and your spouse each earn $80,000, each employer withholds as if your total income is $80,000, putting you in a lower bracket.
 But your combined income of $160,000 puts you in a higher bracket, resulting in an unexpected tax bill.
 Step 2 of the new W-4 addresses this, but many couples skip it.

-The 2020 redesign was the most significant change to the W-4 in decades.
+The 2020 redesignwas the main change to the W-4 in decades.
 By eliminating allowances and using actual dollar amounts for deductions and credits, the IRS aimed to make the form more intuitive and accurate.
 The old system of "claim 1" or "claim 2" was opaque — most people had no idea what an allowance actually represented in dollar terms.

 The new form also introduced the IRS Tax Withholding Estimator, an online tool that walks you through your specific situation and recommends exactly how to fill out your W-4.
 The estimator accounts for multiple jobs, dependents, itemized deductions, and other factors.